Dinners and coffees will be back soon!

 Make sure to show your tax-exemption certificate at the dinner, so that you do not get taxed.
 We cannot reimburse any taxes charged.

 Make sure that you request and keep a proof of payment and an itemized receipt.
 (More information in detailed instructions.)
-Otherwise, we may not be able to reimburse you.
+Otherwise, we will likely not be able to reimburse you.

 Graduate students are welcome, but they cannot be reimbursed by the UA.

-If some of your party cannot attend, the group that goes to dinner still must be between 3-6 MIT undergraduates.
+If some of your party cannot attend, the group that goes to dinner or coffee still must be between 3-6 MIT undergraduates (for a dinner) or 1-3 undergraduates (for a coffee).

 2. Talk to your favorite MIT professor

-Contact your professor (must be faculty, not a lecturer or TA) and schedule a date for the dinner or coffee.
-Professors can go on as many dinners as they'd like, so don't worry if someone as already talked to them.
+Contact your professor (must be faculty or lecturer, not a TA) and schedule a date for the dinner or coffee.
+Professors can go on as many dinners/coffees as they'd like, so don't worry if someone as already talked to them.

 Not certain how to reach out to a professor?
 No worries!
 Here is an example: